-Apricot Chicken is a quick dinner you can prepare in just 10 minutes.
-Tender and juicy with a yummy mixture of mustard and apricot jam, this meal is easy and makes for a perfect weeknight dinner.
+Apricot Chicken is a quick dinner you can prepare in just 10 minutes with just four ingredients.
+This tender and juicy chicken dish is first coated in a mixture of Dijon mustard and apricot jam, then baked so that dinner is on the table in less than 30 minutes.

-Searching for tender healthy chicken breasts that take no time at all?
+Searching for tender chicken breasts that take no time at all?
 Look no further.
-I have a fabulous Ten-Minute recipe that took so little time to prepare that it wasn’t worth timing.
+This is a fabulous Ten-Minute recipe that you can prepare before your oven preheats!
+Baking time included, the total time is less than 30 minutes.

 No complicated recipe, no chopping, just mix the sauce add chicken and bake.
-I have to say, I’m surprised I even liked this recipe.
-While I love apricots, I really am not a fan of mustard and use it in small doses.
-I used a Grey Poupon Country Dijon which is a whole grain mustard that is not too robust and has some texture to it for the sauce.
+While I love apricots, mustard can be a little strong in some dishes.
+However, in this recipe I used Grey Poupon Country Dijon which is a whole grain mustard that is not too robust and has some texture to it which gives the sauce some texture without overpowering the apricot jam.
+It’s the perfect balance and tastes amazing.

 - This recipe has just 4 ingredients that turn plain chicken into a juicy, flavorful meal.

-- This can be served with a simple salad, over a bed of rice.
+- This can be served over a bed of rice to capture any extra sauce.

 - It makes great leftovers, so throw in a couple of extra pieces of chicken.

-- Apricot jam – select a brand with chunks of fruit and low in sugar for more apricot flavor
+- Apricot preserves – select a brand with chunks of fruit and low in sugar for more apricot flavor

-- Chicken breasts- you can marinate these in buttermilk for super tender chicken.
-You can also use thighs, you may have to adjust the cooking time.
+- Chicken breasts- If using thick breasts, marinate them in buttermilk for super tender chicken.
+You can also use chicken thighs, but will need to adjust the cooking time.

-- Fresh thyme – this adds a great punch of flavor, if you don’t have fresh, sprinkle just a little bit over the chicken.
+- Fresh thyme – this adds a great punch of flavor.

 - Pantry staples – olive oil, salt and pepper

 You can adjust the recipe based on the amount of chicken you have, just use an equal amount of jam and mustard.
 I used a good quality jam with large chunks of apricots, like St. Dalfour Apricot Conserves.
-It is equally good with Peach Vanilla Jam or Bonne Maman Peach Preserves.
-What I like about all three of these jams is that they are mostly fruit and low in sugar which is what I recommend for whatever type you select.
+It is equally good with homemade Peach Vanilla Jam or Bonne Maman Peach Preserves.
+What I like about all three of these jams is that they are mostly fruit so they provide more apricot flavor.

-Step 2: Whisk together the mustard and jam in a large bowl.
-Add chicken pieces and stir to coat the chicken.
-Add salt and pepper.
+Whisk together mustard and jam and pour over the chicken pieces in a large bowl.
+Sprinkle with salt and pepper.

-Step 3: Place chicken mixture into prepared pan and drizzle with olive oil.
+Place the chicken breasts onto the prepared pan and drizzle with olive oil.
 Scatter thyme sprigs on top.
-Bake until thermometer reads 160º to 165º, about 12 minutes for thighs and 15 for thicker breasts.
+Bake until thermometer reads 160º to 165º, about 15 minutes for thick breasts.
+If thin breast, check them starting at 10 minutes.
+You don’t want to overcook them.
 Cover with foil and let rest for 5 minutes.

-- These can be grilled for a great flavor if you prefer to baking.
+- These can be grilled for a great flavor if you prefer to baking, just use this recipe for grilled chicken and substitute the sauce.

 - If you prefer spice, a tablespoon of hot sauce mixed in will give this glaze a kick!